Grab the Ultimate Guide to SEL

 (Psssst… there’s a free download at the end of this blog post if you are a visual learner like me!)

 1. Whole Group Mini-Lesson.
 Y’all, when I say mini, I mean mini.
 Research has shown that 12 minutes is the most time you should give to direct instruction during this section of class.
 When planning your lesson, choose a topic that fits your grade level standards, regardless of the skill level of students.
 This doesn’t mean you’re ignoring assessment results.
-You’re laying the ground work for the day; what your students should be able to do by the end of class.
+You’re laying the groundwork for the day; what your students should be able to do by the end of class.
 Your Gifted students will learn quickly that the skill might be something they can already do, and they can help you with some expert tips!

 2. Small Group Lessons and Independent Work.
 (Sometimes referred to as “centers”, “stations”, or “station rotation”).
 This is a time when students in your class are doing one of two things.
 They are either with you in a small group setting, or they are working on independent work based on the mini-lesson from this morning (and/or concepts and topics that have spiraled into your independent work – but that’s a whole other blog post!).

 3. Sharing.
 This looks different for each subject area, but the premise is the same in all classes.
 Students should be sharing something about the topic or concept they’ve spent the class on.
-In reading, this might be looking at a mentor text and sharing what they notice about author’s craft.
+In reading, this might be looking at a mentor text and sharing what they notice about the author’s craft.
 In writing, you might have students volunteer to share their writing from the day and get feedback from the class.
 In math, this time is a chance for students to show the variety of ways that they thought of to solve a problem.
-The best way I’ve ever had this explained to me is this: Shared Time is a time for students to apply what they’ve learned and start to bring the learning into the real-world.
+The best way I’ve ever had this explained to me is this: Shared Time is a time for students to apply what they’ve learned and start to bring the learning into the real world.

 4. Wrap-Up.
 This is a time for the whole group to wrap up the learning for the day and share any insights or tidbits they picked up during class.
 This can also be a time for formative assessments so you can plan for tomorrow’s lesson.